top of page

 Day 7: An even better recovery day…

-Today was a needed rest day.
+Today was a rest day.
 Only 50 miles.
 Tail wind.
 Not much to see.
 We rolled into Austin, NV a dying town that at least a few locals are trying to revive.
 Nice people.I wish them luck.

 The road was prettier today — a bit more green.